observablehq/plot/README.md

 Plot’s option transforms, listed below, do more than populate the **transform** function: they derive new mark options and channels.
 These transforms take a mark’s *options* object (and possibly transform-specific options as the first argument) and return a new, transformed, *options*.
 Option transforms are composable: you can pass an *options* objects through more than one transform before passing it to a mark.
 You can also reuse the same transformed *options* on multiple marks.

 The *filter*, *sort* and *reverse* transforms are also available as functions, allowing the order of operations to be specified explicitly.
-For example, sorting before binning results in sorted data inside bins, whereas sorting after binning results affects the *z*-order of rendered marks.
+For example, sorting before binning results in sorted data inside bins, whereas sorting after binning results affects the *z* order of rendered marks.

 #### Plot.sort(*order*, *options*)